 Removing Authorized Keys from Your Server

-Storing Your Public Keys in the OVH US Manager
+Storing Your Public Keys in the OVHcloud Manager

-The OVH US Manager allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.
+The OVHcloud Manager allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.

-To store your keys in the OVH US Manager, log in to the OVH US Manager and click on your name in the top-right corner of the screen.
+To store your keys in the OVHcloud Manager, log in to the OVHcloud Manager and click on your name in the top-right corner of the screen.
 Select My account from the drop-down menu.
 Then, on the left-hand sidebar, click My services.

 SSH key pairs are important to ensuring the security of your server.
 While the steps you took using this article should be sufficient for most use cases, it is worth noting that OpenSSH can be configured to be more secure if that extra security is needed.
 Regardless of what your security needs are, they are too important to not use the strong layer of security which SSH keys provide to you.